NtapSlur/os232/links.md

 * [fork() and exec() System Calls] (https://www.youtube.com/watch?v=IFEFVXvjiHY) ---
 A video that teaches you about fork and also exec (this might be helpful!)

+* [Process Synchronization | Chapter-6 | Operating System] (https://www.youtube.com/playlist?list=PLBlnK6fEyqRjDf_dmCEXgl6XjVKDDj0M2) ---
+A complete playlist to learn about synchronization (semaphores, critical section, etc)

+* [What is a semaphore?
+How do they work?
+(Example in C)] (https://www.youtube.com/watch?v=ukM_zzrIeXs) --- A video that teaches about semaphore and its implementation in C

 <br>
 <hr>